did-app/www/_articles/building-the-best-one-click-sign-in.md

 The user authenticates by proving they have access to a specific device.
 If the device is present, the user is authenticated.
 This is achieved with a simple cryptographic transaction between DID.app and the user’s device initiated by a single click.

+Users should be familiar with this type of authentication.
+It works on the same principle as using as a key to unlock your front door or using debit card to pay for something.
+These are both forms of authentication that rely on something the users has (a key or a debit card) and are used multiple times every day.

 ## Speed, Security and Safeguards

 We set ourselves the challenge of making One Click Sign In really fast and more secure with sensible safeguarding for fallback.